2. Release It To The World

 #3.
 Get Your Social Media Going

-- Draft your articles and get them ready.
+- Draft your posts and get them ready.
 Stay genuine but make sure to include images as well as links to your shop.

-- Use Buffer for your social media posts.
+- Use Buffer for your social media posts or another service to automate them.
 Trust us, it'll make posting easier.

 - Don’t be shy about posting multiple times.
 Social network posts have a very short life.

-- Pin your launch posts to top of network feeds.
+- Pin your launch posts to the top of network feeds.

 #5.
 Ask Friends & Family to Spread The Word